timothyb0912/blog/_posts/2022-07-31-Digestion-before-expression.md

 both for our memories and for others.
 Going forward Young Tim,
-when recalling and expressing a word from the wise, we'll be greatly looking forward to your big pictures, internalized, refined, and vividly held for the rest of us to see.
+when recalling and expressing a word from the wise, we'll be greatly looking forward to your big pictures: internalized, refined, and vividly held for the rest of us to see.

-%% In our earliest youth, we chased the bubbles, trying to "catch em all" %%
-%% Insert pokeball picture %%
-%% This time, however, when seeking to hold onto the useful and beautiful in words %%
-%% pictures may be the perfect frame for our exercise. %%

-[1]: We noted this article due to its motivation of [yoga as effective, kinesthetic thinking](https://timothyb0912.github.io/blog/psychology/practice/2022/06/21/Yoga-and-kinesthetic-thinking.html)
+[^1]: We noted this article due to its motivation of [yoga as effective, kinesthetic thinking](https://timothyb0912.github.io/blog/psychology/practice/2022/06/21/Yoga-and-kinesthetic-thinking.html)

-[2]: The notion of connection is not hyperbole.
+[^2]: The notion of connection is not hyperbole.
 Trees [communicate](https://www.npr.org/sections/health-shots/2021/05/04/993430007/trees-talk-to-each-other-mother-tree-ecologist-hears-lessons-for-people-too) and are connected.